-As discussed in the overview of the CP IPA, Amendment 91 establishes a total Chinook salmon cap of 60,000, with a performance standard of 47,591 Chinook with those amounts lowered in the event of a low-abundance 3-river index as outlined by Amendment 110.
+As discussed in the overview of the CP IPA, Amendment 91 establishes a total Chinook salmon cap of 60,000, with a performance standard of 47,591 Chinook with those amounts lowered in the event of a lowabundance 3-river index as outlined by Amendment 110.
 If the performance standard is met or exceeded in 3 of 7 consecutive years, then AFA vessels are held to the lower performance standard in perpetuity.
-Therefore the CP IPA is structured so that the absolute cap of 60,000 (in non-low-abundance years) is never allocated among companies and vessels, unless the CP Salmon Corporation calls a vote and that vote is majority in favor.
-Instead, the allocation to companies and vessels always starts with the CP portion of the 47,591 performance standard, or 13,516 Chinook.
-First buffers are subtracted from this 13,516 Chinook, and then the remaining Chinook are allocated by the entity to companies who must then allocate them to their respective vessels before the start of fishing for the year.
+Therefore, the CP IPA is structured so that the absolute cap of 60,000 (45,000 in low-abundance years) is never allocated among companies and vessels, unless the CP Salmon Corporation calls a vote and that vote is majority in favor.
+Instead, the allocation to companies and vessels always starts with the CP portion of the 47,591 (33,318 in low-abundance years) performance standard limit, or 13,516 (9,462 in low-abundance years) Chinook.
+First, buffers are subtracted from this 13,516 (9,462 in low-abundance years) Chinook, and then the remaining Chinook are allocated by the entity to companies who must then allocate them to their respective vessels before the start of fishing for the year.
 No company or vessel has received a re-allocation of Chinook salmon from the buffer since the IPA inception.